 Certificate Authentication for PostgreSQL

-Leverage Banyan's short-lived x509 Certificates to manage end user access to PostgreSQL servers, including access control and audit logging
+Leverage SonicWall Cloud Secure Edge (CSE) short-lived x509 Certificates to manage end user access to PostgreSQL servers, including access control and audit logging

 Overview

 It’s often quite difficult to manage and share passwords and accounts between developers for database access.
-By leveraging Banyan’s Mutually Authenticated TLS (MTLS) flows for TCP services, and combining that with Certificate-Based authentication using short-lived x509 certificates, it’s possible to provide your end users VPN-free Zero Trust Database access regardless of their network location.
+By leveraging CSE’s Mutually Authenticated TLS (MTLS) flows for TCP services, and combining that with Certificate-Based authentication using short-lived x509 certificates, it’s possible to provide your end users VPN-free zero-trust database access regardless of their network location.

-Because the Banyan platform automatically provisions short-lived x509 certificates for your users when they log in, it natively provides the ability to authenticate and authorize users against PostgreSQL Databases.
+Since the Cloud Secure Edge (CSE) automatically provisions short-lived x509 certificates for your users when they log in, it natively provides the ability to authenticate and authorize users against PostgreSQL Databases.
 This gives end users the ability to connect to PostgreSQL Databases without a VPN, authenticate against the database directly through the Desktop App, and authorize users with native PostgreSQL access control.

 How It Works

-With Banyan, you modify your PostgreSQL server to require client certificates signed by your Banyan Root CA, which can be obtained from the Command Center.
+With CSE, you modify your PostgreSQL server to require client certificates signed by your CSE (formerly Banyan) Root CA, which can be obtained from the Command Center.

-The PostgreSQL Client connection flow using Banyan login certificates leverage the in-build client-certificate authentication mechanism that PostgreSQL provides, but also wraps the connection in an MTLS tunnel for complete VPN-free access.
+The PostgreSQL Client connection flow using CSE login certificates leverage the in-build client-certificate authentication mechanism that PostgreSQL provides, but also wraps the connection in an MTLS tunnel for complete VPN-free access.

 Steps